zix99/rare/docs/usage/aggregators.md

 can change this from default either by setting the `--sort` flag or `--sort-rows` and `--sort-cols` flags for tables.

-These are the supported sorters:
+These are the supported sorters.
+You can shorthand to the first letter.

 * `text` -- Pure alphanumeric sort.
 Fastest, but can sort numbers oddly (eg. would sort 1, 11, 2, ...)
 * `numeric` -- Attempts to parse the value as numeric.
 If unable to parse, falls